 15 Things You Need in Your Hairdressing Kitbag from Day One

-Got a new job?
+Just starting out in the industry?
 Well you’ll need to be well equipped.
 These are the 15 things you need in your hairdressing kitbag from day one if you want to be a well-prepared stylist.

 These are your third arm and you can’t cut hair without them.
 Invest in a pair of scissors that you love and treat them with care.
 You may want to sign up for a scissor maintenance programme to have them re-balanced or sharpened if they start to perform less efficiently.